mukund799/mavenLearn/README.md

    There are two Ways to convert a plain old java object(POJO) into spring Bean<br>
    1. by using annotation @component<br>
    2. by using annotation @Configuration & @Bean. @Configuration at class level and in that class for function we use @Bean.
- ApplicationContext - It is a implemention of IoC. it manages all the beans creation,deletion and dependency etc.
+ - ApplicationContext - It is a implemention of IoC. it manages all the beans creation,deletion and dependency etc.
+ - Scope
+    Singleton - it's by default.
+One instance per Spring container (shared).
+    Prototype - A new instance is created every time the bean is requested.

  3. Actuator
   - Spring Boot Actuator is a powerful feature that provides built-in monitoring, metrics, health checks, and environment info for your application.
-  - By default, only the /actuator/health and /actuator/info endpoints are enabled.
+  - By default, only the /actuator/health and /actuator/info endpoints are enabled. to enable all, in application.properties - management.endpoints.web.exposure.include=*
   - Actuator provides real-time monitoring
   - Exposes health, metrics, and environment info